 Here you can read how to export a png sequence in blender

-If your animation software can export a full sprite sheet from scratch you can already output the sprite sheet of course and skip the next part.
+If your animation software can export a full sprite sheet you can already output the sprites (with the sprites aligned horizontal or vertical) and just skip the next part.

 What’s a sprite sheet?
 Just watch this video